Wetland: Reservoirs of biodiversity

-Wetland systems' rich biodiversity has becoming a focal point catalysed by the Ramsar Convention and World Wildlife Fund.
+Wetland systems' rich biodiversity has become a focal point catalysed by the Ramsar Convention and World Wildlife Fund.
 The impact of maintaining biodiversity is seen at the local level through job creation, sustainability, and community productivity.
 A good example is the Lower Mekong basin which runs through Cambodia, Laos, and Vietnam, supporting over 55 million people.

-Biodiverse river basins: The Amazon holds more than 3,000 species of freshwater fish species within the boundaries of its basin.
-Fishes consuming fallen fruit, e.g., the large-bodied characid, Colossoma macropomum enter the Amazonian floodplains during annual floods egesting viable seeds thus acting as an important agent of dispersal.
-A key species which is overfished, the Piramutaba catfish, Brachyplatystoma vaillantii, migrates more than 3300 km from its nursery grounds near the mouth of the Amazon River to its spawning grounds in Andean tributaries, 400 m above sea level, distributing plants seed along the route.
+A key fish species which is overfished, the Piramutaba catfish, Brachyplatystoma vaillantii, migrates more than 3300 km from its nursery grounds near the mouth of the Amazon River to its spawning grounds in Andean tributaries, 400 m above sea level, distributing plant seeds along the route.

-Productive intertidal zones: Intertidal mudflats have a level of productivity similar to that of some wetlands even while possessing a low number of species.
-The abundance of invertebrates found within the mud are a food source for migratory waterfowl.
+Intertidal mudflats have a level of productivity similar to that of some wetlands even while possessing a low number of species.
+The abundant invertebrates found within the mud are a food source for migratory waterfowl.

-Critical life-stage habitat: Mudflats, saltmarshes, mangroves, and seagrass beds have high levels of both species richness and productivity, and are home to important nursery areas for many commercial fish stocks.
+Mudflats, saltmarshes, mangroves, and seagrass beds have high levels of both species richness and productivity, and are home to important nursery areas for many commercial fish stocks.

-Genetic diversity: Populations of many species are confined geographically to only one or a few wetland systems, often due to the long period of time that the wetlands have been physically isolated from other aquatic sources.
+Populations of many species are confined geographically to only one or a few wetland systems, often due to the long period of time that the wetlands have been physically isolated from other aquatic sources.
 For example, the number of endemic species in the Selenga River Delta of Lake Baikal in Russia classifies it as a hotspot for biodiversity and one of the most biodiverse wetlands in the entire world.